syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ### Customize Toolbar Height

-SfImageEditor control supports to customize the default height of `Header`, `Footer` and `Sub item` Toolbar by using following properties,
+SfImageEditor control supports to customize the default height of `Header`, `Footer` and `Sub item` by using following properties,
 1. HeaderToolbarHeight
 2. FooterToolbarHeight
 3. SubItemToolbarHeight